TomekLeszczynski/Shadow-Boxing-App/README.md

 }
 ```

-Firebase helps differentiate the availability of functionality for logged in and anonymous users.
+Firebase helps differentiate the availability of functionality for logged in and anonymous users, for example rendering/not rendering nav items depending on user status.
-Example:

 ```
   <router-link